Governance Statement

 • Frequency: The Committee meets three times a year, aligned with Board of Governors meetings to provide reports.

-• Secretary: A Secretary from the Student Wellbeing Team will minute all meetings.
+• Secretary: A Secretary from the Student Success Team will minute all meetings.
 The Secretary is a non-voting attendee and does not count towards quorum.

 • Venue: Meetings can be held in person, hybrid, or virtually.